th03a2/react.js-on-laravel-using-sanctum/README.md

-# react.js-on-laravel-using-sanctum
+# React.js on Laravel 8 with Laravel Sanctum
 React.js<br>
-Laravel8<br>
-Sanctum-Auth
+Laravel 8<br>
+Sanctum-OAuth
+MySql | MongoDB

 <h2>Laravel Sanctum</h2>
   Laravel Sanctum provides a <i>featherweight authentication system for SPAs (single page applications), mobile applications, and simple, token based APIs</i>.
 Sanctum allows each user of your application to generate multiple API tokens for their account.
-These tokens may be granted abilities / scopes which specify which actions the tokens are allowed to perform..
+These tokens may be granted abilities / scopes which specify which actions will the tokens are allowed to perform..
 <br>
-From what I understand, Sanctum is a lighter auth system to be used in SPA under the same domain as the API. while <b>Passport</b> allows to sign in from a SPA on another domain like  but the user is redirected to the backend on login, <i>which is not very user friendly</i>. <b>Token and JWT</b> just seem older and more complicated to manage.
+While <b>Passport</b> allows to sign in from a SPA on another domain like  but the user is redirected to the backend on login, <i>which is not very user friendly</i>. <b>Token and JWT</b> just seem older and more complicated to manage.
 <br><br>
 <h2>Follow few steps to get following web services</h2>